akshaychitale/seychelles/README.md

 The inverse operation does the same thing, but in reverse.
 For example, the angle mapping is a square root function in the inverse opertion instead of a parabola.

+Two special properties were maintained for this program:

+* The middle of the regular flag on the Y-axis corresponds to the diagonal of the Seychelles style flag.
+* The system is invertible.
+That is, the inverse Seychelles of the Seychelles of an image should (in theory) get you the original image, as should the  Seychelles of the inverse Seychelles of an image.
+However, since the bottom corner is mapped to the entire left edge in the inverse operation, there will be some noise visible in the inverse operation output, since pixels are discrete.